August Prinzhofer

-August Prinzhofer (12 September 1816 in St. Veit an der Glan – 4 August 1885 in Bad Steinerhof bei Kapfenberg) was an Austrian painter and lithographer.
+August Prinzhofer (12 September 1816 – 4 August 1885) was an Austrian painter and lithographer.

 Life

-August Prinzhofer came from a long-established Carinthian family and showed great talent for drawing even as a child.
+Born on 12 September 1816, in St. Veit an der Glan, Prinzhofer came from a long-established Carinthian family.
 He studied law in Vienna and Padua.
 He worked in a civil court in Vienna from 1844 onwards as well as a simultaneous and successful career as a portraitist, until in 1854 he gave up the law to devote himself entirely to portraiture.